crazyhottommy/pyflow-ChIPseq/README.md

 Different People have different naming conventions, to accomondate this situation, I require them to give me a `meta.txt` tab delimited file to have the sample information.

 The `sample2json.py` script assumes that the fastq_name in the `meta.txt` file exist in the fastq files.
-Only the first three columns will be used.
-`factor`s from the same `sample_name` will be made into one group.
+`factor` from the same `sample_name` will be made into one group.

 set the `control` in the `config.ymal` file, which you are going to use for peak calling. e.g. Input, IgG